-Portlander Tiara Darnell knows that cannabis can get personal.
-A former budtender at Farma — a popular dispensary located on Southeast Portland’s eclectic Hawthorne Boulevard — the Maryland native isn’t shy about sharing her own experiences.
+Former Portlander Tiara Darnell knows that cannabis can get personal.
+Before relocating to New York in 2019, Tiara was a budtender at Farma — a popular dispensary located on Southeast Portland’s eclectic Hawthorne Boulevard — and the Maryland native isn’t shy about sharing her own experiences.

 Oregon’s Best Budtender

 Darnell’s stories are relatable, entertaining and, most importantly, informative about cannabis’s range of effects.
-A judge of the 2018 Cultivation Classic (a contest that spotlights Oregon-grown cannabis produced without the use of mineral salts or synthetics), Darnell playfully recalls a recent encounter with an unlabeled entry.
+A judge at Portland’s Cultivation Classic in 2018 (an annual contest spotlighting Oregon-grown cannabis produced without the use of mineral salts or synthetics), Darnell playfully recalls a recent encounter with an unlabeled entry.